Intervention/docs/image/v4/basics/image-output.md

 > public EncodedImage::save(string $path): void

-This method writes the object's data to the given path in the local file system.
-The respective folder structure must already exist and be writable.
+This method writes the encoded image data to the given path in the local file system.
+The folder structure must already exist and be writable.

 #### Parameters